 - A chance to support local community volunteer fire departments (who receive very little funding) and assist us along the course.
 They often go the extra mile by building campfires and providing s’mores and other food for our runners.

 - A gender-specific performance shirt and custom designed high quality medal.

-- A finish line party with music, free drinks and an Outback Steakhouse meal (that’s right folks-two meals are included in your registration price!
-You will NOT find that with any other relay!)
+- A finish line party with music, free drinks and an Outback Steakhouse meal.

 - Portable toilets, water, and other snacks donated by our sponsors.

 - Amazing team bonding experience where you walk away with stronger relationships and many new friendships with all the newOutback mates you met as you pushed through the pain of your sore legs and conquered our course!

 Sound Fun?
 So here is how to get started by building your team.
 Remember good leadership and teamwork makes the magic happen!